Easy Thai Basil Fried Rice

 Instructions

-- Heat oil in a large skillet or large wok over medium high heat.
-Add shrimp and stir fry both sides for about 1-2 minutes until fully cooked.
-Remove and set it aside.
+- Cook the shrimp: Heat oil in a large skillet or wok over medium-high heat.
+Add shrimp and cook on both sides for 1–2 minutes until fully cooked.
+Remove and set aside.

-- Transfer the Thai fried rice to a serving dish.
-Garnish with additional Thai basil, green onions, and a squeeze of lime juice, if desired.
-Serve hot.
+- Serve: Transfer to a serving dish and garnish with extra basil, green onions, and a squeeze of lime.
+Serve hot with tomato and cucumber slices.

 Love this fried rice!
 I will add more basil and top it off with sriracha!
 Simply amazing!